refulgentsummer/refulgentsummer/README.md

 - Liberate the wisdom of the ancestors that has been trapped inside institutions.
 - Remix it and apply it to emergent design challenges.

 Framing user problems in terms of soul needs opens up worlds of product possibilities.
-Tend exists because there was no help for someone who wants a little ritual to make sense of something happening in their life.

-Every build has two sides.
-On the ancient side, everything I bring as an ordained practitioner: liturgical theory, the sociology of ritual, what traditions already know about what humans need.
-That comes first, always.
-On the technology side, the stack and workflow I design with AI agents to enact that wisdom step by step.
-The agents write the code; I own the judgment: what the product is for, what the model may never do, whether the result is any good.

-Ancient + technology, combined to give people transformative rituals that make real moments matter.
-The annotated ritual on [suephillips.io/work](https://suephillips-io.vercel.app/work) shows both sides on one page: the tradition's notes in the left margin, the machine's in the right.

 ## Stack, as of this year

 Claude Code · Claude Opus and Sonnet 5 · Anthropic SDK · OpenAI embeddings · Next.js · Vercel · Upstash Redis · Vercel Blob · Supabase · Hume TTS · PostHog · Postmark · Go and Node CLIs · GraphQL.
 Earlier: GPT-3.5 through 4o, custom GPTs, fine-tuning, Cursor, Metabase.

 Most of my commits are in private repositories.
-The green squares are the public part.

 **[suephillips.io](https://suephillips-io.vercel.app)** · Founding Ancient Technologist, West Co · Co-founder, Sacred Design Lab